The Story so far...

 The business started on a weekend stall at Green Park market in Bath with a few resealable bags of ingredients and some simple blends.
 In those days he had to use manilla wage envelopes or brown parcel paper as packaging because he never had enough money for ‘proper’ packaging, but nobody seemed to mind too much!

-The early recipe kits on display at Green Park market, Bath; artefacts from the Spicery archive
+Artefacts from the Spicery archive ~ The early recipe kits on display at Green Park market, Bath

 The mail order business slowly went from Order #1 (sent to James' Mum) to eventually include many of the best restaurants in the UK (the Fat Duck, Ottolenghi, Rick Stein and many others were all good customers over the years), and finally to a simple homemade website all funded from that initial investment.

 From the start we've always focussed on creating completely new and innovative products that make cooking delicious food with freshly ground spices really easy and accessible to all.
-We were the inventors of the world's very first recipe kit subscription way back in 2006, and to date have sent over 1million subscription boxes out to happy customers around the world.
+We were the inventors of the world's very first recipe kit subscription way back in 2004 (after realising the recipe kits we sold at the market could be made seasonal to fit the produce available, and then could be sent by post), and to date have sent well over 1million subscription boxes out to happy customers around the world.

-We’re now up to over 30 staff and more than 150,000 customers around the world but it still feels a bit like we’ve only just started.
+We’re now up to over 20 members of staff and more than 230,000 customers around the world.
 We aim to continue helping our customers discover new flavours, cook and share fantastic food from around the world.
-Hopefully there’s a lot more to come…
+Hopefully there’s a lot more to come …